 Three 4-month rotations are selected from among the following experiences (Pain Management is a required rotation):

-- Pain Management – Interns will learn pain management evaluation and cognitive-behavioral treatment in an interdisciplinary pain rehabilitation program.
+- Pain Management – The intern will learn pain management evaluation and cognitive-behavioral treatment in an interdisciplinary pain rehabilitation program.
 The Nebraska Medicine Pain Management Program (PMP) is an interdisciplinary, four-week, day treatment program, designed to help individuals with chronic non-malignant pain.
 Services are provided in a multidisciplinary format by clinical psychologists, physical therapists, and a nurse, along with a pain physician.
 Working closely with a supervising psychologist and the pain management team, the intern will learn to provide assessment and both individual and group therapy services to patients with chronic pain.

-- Transplantation – Interns will learn to complete pre-surgical psychological evaluations of candidates for solid organ transplant (i.e., kidney, pancreas, heart, lung, small bowel, pediatric liver transplant) and left ventricular assist device (LVAD).
-Interns will consult with interdisciplinary teams and will have the opportunity for follow-up outpatient and inpatient treatment of transplant patients needing behavioral health assistance.
+- Transplantation – The intern will learn to complete pre-surgical psychological evaluations of candidates for solid organ transplant (i.e., kidney, pancreas, heart, lung, small bowel, pediatric liver transplant) and left ventricular assist devices (LVAD).
+The intern will consult with interdisciplinary teams and will have the opportunity for follow-up outpatient and inpatient treatment of transplant patients needing behavioral health assistance.